VitaZil/Flight_Management_System/README.md

 - Search throw all airport
 - Modify flight details
 - Delete flight
-- View one flight and check different timezone and time
+- View one flight details and check different timezone and time

 ## Built With